-Assuming that there is no agreement between the parents, either the mother, alleged father, or even in some cases the child, can bring a paternity suit to identify the father of the child.
-Most paternity suits are filed to establish financial or moral responsibility, gain visitation rights or settle other issues in controversy between the parents.
+A: Assuming there's no agreement between the parents, either the mother, alleged father, or even in some cases the child can bring a paternity suit to identify the father of the child.
+Most paternity actions are filed to establish financial or moral responsibility, gain visitation rights, or settle other issues in controversy between the parents.

-If the circumstances warrant, a judge in a paternity suit will order a blood test from which DNA testing can conclusively determine whether the alleged father is the biological father of the child.
+If the circumstances warrant, a judge will order a blood test from which DNA testing can conclusively determine whether the alleged father is the biological father of the child.
 After a determination is made, the judge can make a ruling on the issues outlined above or the parties can come to a private agreement.

-The most straight forward of the bunch, it's exactly what it sounds like.
-An acknowledged father is the biological father of a child born to unmarried parents who admits that he is the father.
+An acknowledged father is the biological father of a child born to unmarried parents who admits that he's the father.
 Acknowledged fathers are obligated to pay child support.

-Generally the most contested categorization of fathers, there are four circumstances in which a man is presumed to be the father of the child:
+Generally "presumed father" is the most contested categorization of fathers, there are four circumstances in which a man is presumed to be the father of the child:

-A father who is not the biological or adoptive father, but who has a close relationship with the child or where the relationship is encouraged by the biological parents.
+A father who's not the biological or adoptive father, but who has a close relationship with the child or where the relationship is encouraged by the biological parents is an equitable father.
 This legal claim is generally made by non-biological fathers during divorce proceedings.